InvisiBug/Deep-Rock-Flare/readme.md

 # Deep Rock Galacic Based Battery Powered Light

 ## Notes
+### Board Issues
+- ESP8266 version must be `2.5.0`
+- Can't be programmed from within platformio at the moment
+  - Arduino must be used (sorry)

 ### Mechanical
 1. Take the batteries out of the pack and house them in the square parts of the bumpers
 2. Have the light change when set down on a base station